paternogbc/ms_global_flower_allometry/README.md

 ***

-When using the __data available__ in this repository, please cite the original publication.
+When using the __data available__ in this repository, please cite the original publication and the dataset.

 Contact paternogbc@gmail.com for any further information.

+**Citation:**

+> Paterno, G. B., Silveira, C. L., Kollmann, J., Westoby, M., & Fonseca, C. R. (2020).
+The maleness of larger angiosperm flowers.
+Proceedings of the National Academy of Sciences, 201910631. https://doi.org/10.1073/pnas.1910631117

 ***